 Book your own flight to HRL, BRO, MFE are the closest to the island from 30 min to 1 hr away all with car rental options.
 Suncountry and Southwest have seasonal flights that may work with your schedule.
 Frontier, Delta, United, and American can also get you there.
 Otherwise, tap into your perks and find a spot that works to fly to and drive from to join us.

-Download the Venmo app for easiest use of moving money around when the groceries and general store runs require reimbursement.
+Download the Venmo or Whats App for easiest use of moving money around when the groceries and general store runs require reimbursement.
 Also quite convenient when going out to restaurants to push money around (imagine how many in the group always need change for a $20).
-Venmo helps to avoid carrying cash, no fees, deposits wherever you select the next business day, and you'll likely carry your phone with you everywhere.
+App's help avoid carrying cash, no fees, deposits wherever you select the next business day, and you'll likely carry your phone with you everywhere.
+Submersion phone cases.

 Aside from room and transportation your only costs will be your daily expenses.
-There is a couple ~$30 access to riding location fee you'll pay and sign up for once on the island.
+There is a couple ~$20 access to riding location fees you'll pay and sign up for once on the island.
 Need lessons, gear?
-It's part of it and I aim to help get you outfitted.

 Which week/end works for you?
 Or you can join us for the whole time!

 A $200 deposit is required to hold your spot.
 The remainder is due 1 week before we leave.
-You may pay with a CC, Venmo, by Paypal, transfer or check.
+You may pay with a CC, Venmo, Whats App, PayPal, cash.

 Contact us with any questions.